lakshit2508/twitter_sentiment-/README.md

 ### Statistical Modeling

 - Used charts and a sentiment weighting formula to examine sentiment trends and predict candidate momentum.
+- Calculated the likely range of Protest Voting.
+- Calculated and visualised the Average Engagement for both the candidates.

 ### Tools Used